The Lowdown (American TV series): Production

 A drama pilot titled The Sensitive Kind created and executive produced by Sterlin Harjo and starring Ethan Hawke was announced in February 2024 by FX.
 Hawke is also an executive producer alongside Garrett Basch and it was produced by FX Productions.
 In May 2025, the series title was confirmed as The Lowdown.

 The pilot was filmed in Oklahoma in April and May 2024.
 The cast of the pilot includes Keith David, Siena East, Jeanne Tripplehorn, Tim Blake Nelson, Scott Shepherd, Tracy Letts, Kyle MacLachlan, and Macon Blair as well as Kaniehtiio Horn, Killer Mike, Cody Lightning, Michael Hitchcock, and Ryan Kiera Armstrong.
 It received a series order from FX in October 2024.
 Principal photography began on February 10, 2025.
 Adam Stone, Mark Schwartzbard, and Christopher Norr serve as cinematographers.
 Patrick Tuck, Dane McMaster, and Gina Sansom are editors.

-Harjo confirmed the series to take place in the same fictional universe as Reservation Dogs, another FX series which he co-created, and which Hawke and Horn appeared in as different characters.
-In the pilot episode, Paulina Alexis makes a cameo appearance as Willie Jack, her character from that series.
+Harjo confirmed that the series takes place in the same fictional universe as Reservation Dogs, another FX series that he co-created, and in which Hawke and Horn portrayed different characters.
+In the pilot episode, Paulina Alexis makes a cameo appearance as Willie Jack, her character from that series, while Devery Jacobs makes a cameo appearance as her character Elora Danan Postoak in the second episode.

+In January 2026, FX renewed the series for a second season.
+In March 2026, Betty Gilpin and Tommy Lee Jones were announced to have been cast in the second season.
+In April, Austin Amelio joined the cast.

 Release

-The series had its world premiere on September 4, 2025, as part of the primetime program lineup of the 2025 Toronto International Film Festival.
-The series premiered on FX on September 23, 2025.
-It is shown internationally the next day on Disney+.
+The Lowdown had its world premiere on September 4, 2025, as part of the primetime program lineup of the 2025 Toronto International Film Festival.
+The series subsequently premiered on FX on September 23, 2025.
+The series debuted with a two-episode premiere on FX at 9:00 p.m.
+ET/PT on Tuesday, September 23, with the remaining eight episodes airing weekly over the following six Tuesdays.

+The second season is set to premiere on FX and Hulu on October 14, 2026.

+Streaming

+Episodes of The Lowdown were made available for streaming on Hulu the day after their FX broadcast.
+Internationally, the series was made available to stream on Disney+.

+Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that The Lowdown attracted 719,000 U.S. households during its first six days on Hulu.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, calculated that it placed among the ten most-streamed television series in the U.S. from September 22 to October 5, 2025.
+Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, announced that during the week of December 29, The Lowdown appeared in the Disney+ Top 10 in 18 European countries, including markets across Southeastern Europe (the Balkans), Central Europe, Northern Europe (the Nordic countries), and the Baltic region.
+The series subsequently ranked eighth on Disney+ globally and on Hulu's rankings on January 2, 2026.